Get access to Spanish online tutoring and learn to speak the language using the award-winning Rosetta Stone app.

 People choose to learn Spanish for a variety of reasons.
 Many find themselves encountering the language in their daily lives.
 After all, Spanish is heard in popular music, movies, and TV shows.
 Other people want to learn Spanish based on their plans to volunteer, work, or vacation in any of the 20 countries where Spanish is the official language.
 Your reason for learning Spanish aside, you can get off to a great start by first learning how to pronounce some very basic words and phrases.
 It is an important step to understand and be understood by any of the 437 million people around the world who speak Spanish.

-New Spanish learners often spend time trying to memorize lengthy lists of Spanish vocabulary words and phrases.
+New Spanish learners often spend time trying to memorise lengthy lists of Spanish vocabulary words and phrases.
 Then they become frustrated because they have little-to-no ability to participate in everyday Spanish conversation.
 That’s why it’s strongly advised that new Spanish language learners focus on understanding and pronouncing basic words and phrases most commonly used in real-world Spanish.
 This smart and practical approach to learning Spanish will help you become a confident and comfortable Spanish speaker.

 It’s worth noting that Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new learners practise making the “tt” sound, as it sounds in the English word butter.

 Developing the skills to accurately pronounce Spanish requires immediate feedback on your pronunciation efforts.
 Rosetta Stone helps you get the pronunciation right in a snap with our TruAccent™ speech-recognition engine.
 Our patented technology compares your voice to native and non-native speakers in real-time—so you get immediate feedback for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the Spanish language.